What is the best attic insulation?

 Mary has a four bedroom detached house with a footprint of 150m2.
 She has an annual heating bill of €1,600.
 Mary previously had 100mm of fibreglass insulation between her rafters but decided to upgrade the insulation in her attic to a spray foam insulation.
 Mary now benefits from more comfortable living conditions as well as a cost saving of over 200 each year on her home heating bill.

-At Pro Spray Foam Insulations we use EZero 500 from CPI FOAM which has been tested by the National Standards Authority of Ireland (NSAI) and been awarded its coveted Agrément Certificate.
+At Pro Spray Foam Insulations we use EZero 500 from CPI FOAM and Synthesia Technology from Red Letter Supplies which have both been tested by the National Standards Authority of Ireland (NSAI) and been awarded its coveted Agrément Certificate.

 Do you need attic ventilation with spray foam?